M1arcell/BullRunnerTracker/README.md

 Wokwi is a powerful online platform instrumental in constructing this MicroPython project.
 It offers a risk-free space for designing, testing, and simulating circuits, enhancing your learning experience as a student.
 By showcasing my skills in software development on embedded systems, this project demonstrates proficiency in writing optimized code for controllers—an essential skill in the field of cybersecurity.

 Link to Micropython Project: https://wokwi.com/projects/381869504327580673

+**DISCLAIMER: If the code displays "No Vehicles," it indicates that the bus ETA is currently outside of the USF Bull Runner Hours of Operations.
+Additionally, the displayed information reflects the metadata received from the API.**

+Link to Hours of Operation: https://www.usf.edu/administrative-services/parking/bull-runner/hours-of-operation.aspx